Sabicool/Medicine/01 Disciplines/Cardiology/Investigations/Echocardiogram.md

 - Place the probe at:
 	- The point of maximal impulse or
 	- Anterior axillary line and move towards the nipple in a Z shape pattern
+- Probably easier to go from the para-sternal short axis to the apical four chamber
 - Keep the probe at 60 degrees relative to the chest wall with the orientation marker pointing towards the 3 o’clock position
 ![[Pasted image 20260612204220.png]]